 Plan Requirement 3: Build the district's and parents' capacity for strong parental involvement.
 Objective 3 The school will build the school's and parents' capacity for strong parental involvement in order to ensure effective involvement of parents and to support a partnership among the school involved, parents, and the community to improve student academic achievement.
 Activities and Strategies to Achieve Objective Parents are given information about the Title I, Part A program during Meet the Teachers Night before school begins in the fall.
 At that time, their involvement in activities throughout the year is solicited.
 The school district listens to parents' concerns and suggestions and attempts to respond in a positive manner, always keeping the best interest of the child at the forefront of decision-making.
 Communication between the home and school is vital for strong involvement, and the district provides various avenues for communication: Parents are encouraged to phone or personally contact their child's teacher or administrator; Progress reports, assessment reports, and report cards give information about student academic progress; Pertinent information to parents is shared through parent contact via teacher notes or telephone calls; Parents are contacted regarding any other areas where a one-on-one discussion is necessary.
-Plan Requirement 4: Coordinate and integrate Title I part A parental involvement strategies with parental involvement strategies under other programs, such as Shapes Head Start, The Learning Center, Day Care, and Mother's Day Out.
-Objective 4 Registration for Kindergarten is scheduled each April and in July for Pre-Kindergarten as a child's first formal experience in the public school setting.
+Plan Requirement 4: Coordinate and integrate Title I part A parental involvement strategies with parental involvement strategies under other programs, such as Head Start, YCFL, local day care facilities and mother's day out programs.
+Objective 4 Registration for Pre K and Kindergarten is scheduled each April as a child's first formal experience in the public school setting.
 Since Denver City ISD is located in a rural area, the school is a central gathering spot within the community for family activities, and parents with preschool children do often attend school functions.
 Consequently, children are often familiar with school before enrolling in Pre-K or Kindergarten.
-Activities and Strategies to Achieve Objective Dodson Primary focuses intently upon: acquiring the necessary skills to become proficient readers student assessment measures in K-2, including I Station, Imagine Math Facts, and 9-Weeks Assessments providing excellent individual data for parents to understand their child's academic progress in reading and math skill sets.
+Activities and Strategies to Achieve Objective Dodson Primary focuses intently upon: acquiring the necessary skills to become proficient readers student assessment measures in K-2, including I Station, CIRCLE, and Eureka Math Texas assessments providing excellent individual data for parents to understand their child's academic progress in reading and math skill sets.
 Performance Objective 5: Conduct, with the involvement of parents, an annual evaluation of the content and effectiveness of the parental involvement policy in improving the academic quality of Title I, Part A schools, including identifying barriers to greater participation by parents in Title I, Part A activities, and use the findings of such evaluations to design strategies for more effective parental involvement.
 Objective 5 Parents and school personnel meet together each spring to evaluate the effectiveness of the Title I, Part A program and to suggest ideas for improvement and/or additional activities for consideration.